ThunderFly-aerospace/docs/avionics/TFUNIPAYLOAD01/index.md

 * Experimental sensors under development
 * Rare or proprietary measurement devices
-* Quick integration of payloads without altering autopilot code
+* Quick integration of simple payloads without altering autopilot/flight stack code

 The example of this approach is the [TFPM01 airborne particulate matter sensor](/avionics/TFPM01/) demonstrator.